Heartless (The Weeknd song): Music videos

 An official vertical lyric video for the song was released on December 2, 2019.
 The video was shot in the Plaza Hotel and Casino in Las Vegas, Nevada; and Caesars Palace and Flamingo Las Vegas in Paradise, Nevada.
 The official music video for "Heartless" was released on December 3, 2019.
 The clip was also shot in Las Vegas, and stars the Weeknd and Metro Boomin.
 The video follows the two as they drunkenly explore casinos and parties, with the Weeknd later hallucinating after licking a frog.
 The video ends with the Weeknd running down Fremont Street and vomiting.
 It was directed by Anton Tammi and inspired by the cult film Fear and Loathing in Las Vegas.
-An official music video for the Lil Uzi Vert remix of the song was released on April 14, 2020, and it featured a montage of warped FHS footage and an anime version of the Weeknd throughout the visual.
+An official music video for the Lil Uzi Vert remix of the song was released on April 14, 2020, and it featured a montage of warped VHS footage and an anime version of the Weeknd throughout the visual.